All Directors and Officers associated with Learn For Life Kenya serve in a voluntary capacity.

-As a new organization, we are committed to building a Board that is passionate about our mission and will deliberately and intentionally select community leaders who offer the skill sets necessary for the governance of an organization operating internationally.
-Our inaugural Board has recruited Directors and Officers possessing strong experience in the fields of leadership, management, finance, grant writing, fund raising, medicine, and education.
+Each person offers the skills necessary for the governance of a nonprofit organization operating internationally.
+Our Board and Officers reflect strong experience in the fields of leadership, management, finance, grant writing, fundraising, healthcare, and education.

 Catherine is a Kenyan-born Registered Nurse, a philanthropist, trainer, and versatile leader in the field of nursing and midwifery with 20 years of extensive hands-on experience in the area of maternal and child health and clinical teaching.
 Catherine brings a unique mix of deep healthcare experience both nationally and internationally and proven capabilities in leading teams while implementing educational programs.
 She is currently a Clinical Educator/Staff Development Specialist at the Virginia Hospital Center in Arlington, Virginia.